ABThijssen/GDVIS/README.md

 created as .html, the legend as .png and the shiny app shows them together
-Running the code below will open a window containing a shiny object that you can more in 3D space.
+Running the code below will open a window containing a shiny object that you can move in 3D space.
 This RMarkdown file cannot handle interactive shiny output, for an example of the resulting visualization of the code below, see:
 <https://gdvis.shinyapps.io/gdvis/>